docker/docs/docker-cloud/cloud-swarm/link-aws-swarm.md

 ## Attach a policy for legacy AWS links

-If you already have your AWS account connected to Docker Cloud and used the legacy node cluster functionality you will need to create and attach a new policy, and re-link your account.
+If you already have your AWS account connected to Docker Cloud and used the legacy node cluster functionality you need to create and attach a new policy, and re-link your account.

 1. Go to the AWS IAM Roles list at  <a href="https://console.aws.amazon.com/iam/home#roles">https://console.aws.amazon.com/iam/home#roles</a>.